 If a dog overcorrects another dog (for example: gives a correction and the other dog backs away to give them space, but they keep going after that dog) they are overwhelmed and need a break from playtime.

 Dogs naturally play in pairs.
 Don't allow multiple dogs to gang up on one dog during play.
 Even a confident dog can be overwhelmed when on the bottom of a wrestle pile and may lash out defensively.
-A dog being chased by multiple dogs is a set-up for pack prey-drive instinct to kick in.
+A dog being chased by multiple dogs is a set-up for pack prey-drive instinct to kick in and should be stopped.

 Encourage your dog to play with a dog that matches their play style and energy, and redirect their attention if they start ganging up on another dog.
 If your dog just can't seem to leave another dog or dogs alone, it's time to simply leave the dog park and try again later when there might be a better match.